 NUI Galway enjoys a central location in Galway City and with this, comes parking restrictions.
 A system to manage parking was agreed with the staff and students' union as follows:

-- There are different types of spaces on campus, including spaces for staff permit holders only, student permit holders only, shared use (staff student permit holders), visitor/non-permit holder pay-and-display (P&D) spaces.
+- There are different types of spaces on campus, including spaces for staff permit holders only, student permit holders only, shared use (staff student permit holders), visitor/non-permit holder pay-and-display/Pay by Phone (P&D) spaces.

 - You need a permit to park in NUI Galway, or you can buy a ticket from P&D machines or Pay by Phone.
 Please note, that P&D tickets only apply to spaces marked in blue adjacent to the meters - P&D tickets do not allow you to park anywhere else.
 Permit holders can use P&D spaces, but you must buy a ticket.